democratizedspace/dspace/frontend/src/pages/docs/md/3dprinting.md

 3D printing is the process of making a three-dimensional object from a digital file.
 The object is created by laying down many thin layers of material in succession.

-If you want to get started, you can [make a test print](/inventory/add/1).

 ## Why 3D printing?

 3D printing is a great way to make prototypes or things that would otherwise require much larger machines.